 A Web application exists as a structured hierarchy of directories.
 The root of this hierarchy serves as the document root for files that are part of the application.
 For example, for a Web application with the context path /catalog in a Web container, the index.html file at the base of the Web application hierarchy or in a JAR file inside WEB-INF/lib that includes the index.html under META-INF/resources directory can be served to satisfy a request from /catalog/index.html.
 If an index.html is present both in the root context and in the META-INF/resources directory of a JAR file in the WEB-INF/lib directory of the application, then the file that is available in the root context MUST be used.
 The rules for matching URLs to context path are laid out in Chapter 12, "Mapping Requests to Servlets".
-Since the context path of an application determines the URL namespace of the contents of the Web application, Web containers must reject Web applications defining a context path that could cause potential conflicts in this URL namespace.
+Since the context path of an application determines the URL namespace of the contexts of the Web application, Web containers must reject Web applications defining a context path that could cause potential conflicts in this URL namespace.
 This may occur, for example, by attempting to deploy a second Web application with the same context path.
 Since requests are matched to resources in a case-sensitive manner, this determination of potential conflict must be performed in a case-sensitive manner as well.

-1. See the JavaServer Pages specification available from http://java.sun.com/products/jsp.
+^{1.} See the JavaServer Pages specification available from http://java.sun.com/products/jsp.

 A special directory exists within the application hierarchy named "WEB-INF".
 This directory contains all things related to the application that aren't in the document root of the application.
 Most of the WEB-INF node is not part of the public document tree of the application.
 Except for static resources and JSPs packaged in the META-INF/resources of a JAR file that resides in the WEB-INF/lib directory, no other files contained in the WEB-INF directory may be served directly to a client by the container.
 However, the contents of the WEB-INF directory are visible to servlet code using the getResource and getResourceAsStream method calls on the ServletContext, and may be exposed using the RequestDispatcher calls.
 Hence, if the Application Developer needs access, from servlet code, to application specific configuration information that he does not wish to be exposed directly to the Web client, he may place it under this directory.
-Since requests are matched to resource mappings in a case-sensitive manner, client requests for '/WEB-INF/foo', '
+Since requests are matched to resource mappings in a case-sensitive manner, client requests for '/WEB-INF/foo', '/WEb-INF/foo', for example, should not result in contents of the Web application located under /WEB-INF being returned, nor any form of directory listing thereof.